-- b) Choose what you want to Prioritize when fitting the adjustment curve: - the Transition Point (if you want the curve to go very closely through the transition point you defined, at the expense of the individual adjustment points), the Adjustment Points (if you want the curve to go very closely through the individual adjustment points, at the expense of the transition point you defined).
+- b) Choose what you want to Prioritize when fitting the adjustment curve: - the Transition Point (if you want the curve to go very closely through the transition point you defined, at the expense of the individual adjustment points), c) The Actual transition point is calculated based on what you prioritized.

+• the Adjustment Points (if you want the curve to go very closely through the individual adjustment points, at the expense of the transition point you defined).